 The buyer-seller relationship has altered dramatically in recent years, and with it marketing has been forced to change as well.
 Since the internet found its way into homes in the mid-1990’s consumers have become more and more empowered.
-They want information and arm themselves with knowledge about products and services they want and need long before they make a purchasing decision.
+The empowered consumer wants information and arm themselves with knowledge about products and services they want and need long before they make a purchasing decision.

-With smart phones and new apps consumers have even more power at their fingertips.
+With smart phones and new apps the empowered consumer has even more power at his/her fingertips.
 They can go to a store and scan the barcode of an item and immediately see prices for many different retailers.
 They could be pointed to any number of websites or companies that offer that product or service.
 This feature of smart phones is great for the consumer because they don’t have to physically shop around, but it can be challenging for the company and the marketer.

-The fact of the matter is that consumers often know exactly what they want and are already researching it before they are ever exposed to your marketing messages.
+The fact of the matter is that the empowered consumer often knows exactly what they want and are already researching it before they are ever exposed to your marketing messages.
 The key to successful marketing today lies in leveraging the internet and all of its resources to be the first source for the consumer searching for a product or service.